louis030195/louis030195/README.md

 i also wear limitless 24/7 and use limitless-mcp

-update: 11/15/25: replaced all those by claude skills (much more context efficient)
+update: 11/15/25: replaced all those by claude skills (much more context efficient and it works on mobile/web too)

 ---